Don’t Fear Carbs – Make Them Work for You!*

 Insulin has frequently been referred to as the most anabolic hormone in the body.
 While it can help promote muscle growth, it can unfortunately promote the storage of body-fat as well.
 With insulin, the key isn’t to have more; the key is how effectively the body can utilize even the smallest amount as efficiently as possible to maximize both muscle growth and fat loss.

-GlycoPhase contains a cutting edge nutrient partitioning matrix that is designed to help the body more effectively harness the power of insulin to help maximize lean muscle growth, increase protein synthesis, and effectively clear glucose from the bloodstream in order to create a fat burning environment.
+GlycoPhase contains a cutting edge nutrient partitioning matrix that is designed to help support the body to more effectively harness the power of insulin to maximize lean muscle growth, increase protein synthesis, and support healthy glucose metabolism in order to create a fat burning environment.
 (1)

 - Promotes Fat Loss (2,3,4)

-- Increases the Ability to Train More Intensely, for a Longer Duration of Time (4,5,7)
+- Supports the Ability to Train More Intensely for a Longer Duration of Time (4,5,7)

-- Increases Glucose Uptake into Muscle Cells (2,16)
+- Promotes Glucose Uptake into Muscle Cells (2,16)

-- Decreases Glucose Uptake into Fat Cells (2,16)
+- Supports the Decrease of Glucose Uptake into Fat Cells (2,16)